hoanganh25991/bul-game-10/docs/technical/modules-and-structure.md

 - Three.js (0.160.0) loaded from unpkg as an ES module.

 Entry Points
-- index.html imports src/main.js as the only script module.
+- index.html imports src/main.js as the primary script module.
+A startup splash (src/splash.js) may run first to show loading and then hand off to main.
 - src/main.js orchestrates all systems; no global variables are required outside modules.

 Source Modules (src/)